-But the scent of freshly brewed coffee and a whiff of burning toast pushes the remnants of the dream away.
+But the scent of freshly brewed coffee and a whiff of burning toast push the remnants of the dream away.
 Now she’s awake.
 Now she remembers the unease, even as she’d adjusted her hair in the mirror before taking her father’s arm to walk down the aisle.
 She’d chalked it up to wedding jitters.
 She remembers, too, the forced carefree laughter to hide the nervous energy of her beating heart as she’d stood at the precipice of the first moments of the rest of her life.

 Knowing that today is the day, the day that everything will change, her mouth is dry and her stomach in knots.
-The plan, to meet for lunch so they could “talk”, was her idea.
+The plan to meet for lunch so they could “talk” was her idea.
 But he had seemed too eager.
-It was like he had been waiting for her to ask so he didn’t have to.
+It was like he had been waiting for her to ask, so he didn’t have to.
 She senses something ominous that she can’t quite name.

 Crawling out from under freshly washed sheets, Rebecca shivers.
-Walking barefoot across the plush carpet of the bedroom, it feels like every step is happening in slow motion.
-One small step towards the bathroom; one giant leap towards the unknown.
+Walking barefoot across the plush carpet of the bedroom, it feels like every step is happening in slow motion — one small step towards the bathroom, one giant leap towards the unknown.

 She practiced the conversation in her mind over and over.
 But now, as she steps under the warm water in the shower, the words seem all jumbled together and impossible to grasp.
 “Am I having a panic attack?” she wonders.
 “Should I cancel the meeting?”
-But only a moment later, she thinks “No. It’s time.”
+But only a moment later, she thinks, “No. It’s time.”
 An ache has taken up residence in her heart.
 She holds back tears by blinking as fast as she can.
 She knows.
 And she suspects he knows as well.
-The small problems had compounded until there was no more space for forgiveness, the drifting between them ever widening.
-Counselling might work, but first he must leave.
+The small problems had compounded until there was no more space for forgiveness, the drifting between them ever-widening.
+Counselling might work, but first, he must leave.
 She needs space to figure out her feelings.
 It will be difficult, but it’s the only hope to save their marriage.

 At lunch, Rebecca pulls up at their favourite restaurant and scans the parking lot for Tony’s BMW.
 She sighs in exasperation – he’s late, as usual.

 Rebecca feels faint.
-It is as if all the oxygen has been sucked out the room.
+It is as if all the oxygen has been sucked out of the room.
 Divorce.
 The word she’s been dreading.
 She’s feared it for such a long time that it seems almost surreal to hear it out loud.
 “Is there someone else?” she hears herself whisper.